JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 ![Imgur](https://i.imgur.com/2OuvoiA.png)

+Tada, clusters!

 ## Conclusion

 In this blog post we have demonstrated a new perspective for studying DEQ models.
 Coupled with the flexible Julia language structure, we have implemented DEQ models by only changing two lines of code compared to Neural ODEs!
 The world is your oyster, and composability of the [SciML ecosystem](https://sciml.ai/) is there to facilitate doing machine learning with your wildest creations.
+While pre-built DEQ structures will soon be found in [DiffEqFlux.jl](https://github.com/SciML/DiffEqFlux.jl), the larger point is that the composability of the Julia ecosystem makes building such a tool simple, and makes getting the optimal algorithm with Krylov linear solvers, quasi-Newton methods, etc. free due to composability.
 Mix and match things at will.
 We're excited to see what you come up with.